Kitware/trame/docs/content/docs/tutorial-vtk.md

 ## Other VTK Examples

-Now you can take most of the code examples at [VTK Examples](https://kitware.github.io/vtk-examples/site/Python) and port them to Trame.
+Now you can take most of the code examples at [VTK Examples](https://kitware.github.io/vtk-examples/site/Python) and port them to trame.

 Checkout [Carotid.py]().

 **Imports**

 We are going to read a file.
 So we will want to import the `os` module and set the current directory.
-Starting with our Hello Trame cone application, we add
+Starting with our Hello trame cone application, we add

 ```python
 import os